Cambodia charges 4 Chinese after building collapse killed 28 | New Country 923

 Authorities haven’t said what caused the collapse, and the provincial court did not explain the basis of the charges in detail.

 Rescuers found the last two survivors and the final victims Monday.
-Twenty-eight people died and 26 were injured.
+In addition to the dead, another 26 workers were injured.

-The project was in Sihanoukville, a thriving beach resort town that has several such Chinese-funded projects.
+The project was in Sihanoukville, a thriving beach resort town that has seen a boom of Chinese-funded projects in recent as part of wider wave of Chinese investment and influence in the impoverished Southeast Asian nation.

+Chinese businesses have invested several billion U.S. dollars in sectors such as tourism, real estate, agriculture, seaports and casinos.
+Several skyscrapers and other big property developments in the capital Phnom Penh and in Sihanoukville and the island Koh Kong have been financed and constructed by Chinese companies.

+But Chinese investors have attracted criticism in recent years as their influence in the country grows.
+Cambodia has become increasingly reliant on Chinese aid and investment, and at the same time has become a close political ally of Beijing, supporting its positions in regional and international affairs.